A “modern-day leper.”

 “The best way to prevent criminal behavior is for individuals to have pro-social ties to their community,” said Miner.
 “For them to have jobs and reasonable places to live.
 So the degree to which those don’t exist, you put people more at risk to commit crimes.
 You take away their motivation to stay law abiding.”

-Parrow, a 39-year-old former Black Disciple Nation gang member (he calls it euphemistically “the organization”), with a tragic life story and buoyant personality focused today on spirituality.
+Parrow, a 39-year-old former Black Disciple Nation gang member (he calls it euphemistically “the organization”), has a tragic life story and buoyant personality focused today on spirituality.

 Speak to him for an hour and the label vanishes almost instantly.
 He’s a man who has big goals.
 He’s part of a group that helps ex-offenders, and he’s so articulate, they’ve started using him as a public face.
 He recently did a radio interview.
 A believer of the Most High, Parrow is well-informed and shrewd.
 He does not shy away from his life nor his mistakes and speaks with profundity of thought and of “the system.”
 He wants things to be different.
 He wants to be a contributing member of society, he insists.

-Upon his release he was was given a packet that shows houses in what he calls the “white zones.”
-Places where sex offenders are allowed to live.
+Upon his release, he was was given a packet that shows houses in what he calls the “white zones.”
+These are the places where sex offenders are allowed to live.
 Of the few available houses to sex offenders, the majority were already occupied while others were too expensive.
 Some were vacant.
-One-by-one they fell away as realistic choices.
+One-by-one, they fell away as realistic choices.
 As a result, he must ”bounce from place to place” every night because he’s not legally allowed to live anywhere in the “red zone” over a day.

 His movement is restricted during the day too.
 Going where children congregate is considered a violation that would result in an arrest.
 He cannot go to malls, parks, museums, zoos, even the movie theater.
 A spiritual man, Parrow is not allowed to attend church service alone.
 He must be accompanied and supervised by a legal chaperone – his mother and/or his brother.
 He must ask permission to go to the library.
 He also cannot be in spaces where the elderly gather because they are considered helpless and a potential victim to sex offenders.
 But he can go to the grocery store alone.

-“Yes, they way they have it set is that if you help us or connect with us you’re going to get contaged, or you’re gonna catch cooties, or you’re going to become a sex offender too,” he said.
+“Yes, they way they have it set is that if you help us or connect with us you’re …gonna catch cooties, or you’re going to become a sex offender too,” he said.
 “That’s the way they look at it, they want the world to believe that too.
 They want society to believe that too, to think that ‘they’re are the ones you don’t want to touch, they’re filthy and nasty, they’re perverts’ or stuff like that.”

 Where sex offenders can live in Milwaukee:

-The city ordinance determines residency based on where the offender lived before, who lives there now and the level of the offender’s offense, according to Information Officer Timothy Gauerke.
+The city ordinance determines residency based on where the offender lived before, who lives there now and the level of the offender’s offense, according to Information Officer Timothy Gauerke, of the Milwaukee Police Department.

 Gauerke said that if an offender lived at a certain address with immediate family members before the offense, he or she may be allowed to return to that residence and not be affected by the housing limitations.